WhichBingo boosts overall email deliverability with Adestra’s support

 WhichBingo has a deep pool of marketing content to promote the companies they work with.
 However, due to the nature of the industry it operates in (gaming and gambling), the copy used runs a high risk of being blocked by spam filters.
 This, coupled with historical bad practices, has led to poor deliverability rates and low subscriber engagement.
 Prior to moving to Adestra, WhichBingo’s inbox placement would peak at around 40%.

-After taking a course in email marketing best practice, WhichBingo’s Sales and Advertising Manager requested a deliverability audit from Adestra.
+After taking a course in email marketing best practice, Mark Wilson Smith, Sales and Advertising Manager at WhichBingo, requested a deliverability audit from Adestra.
 Having a reliable and knowledgeable partner in this process was crucial to make sure that they improved deliverability and maintained it for the future.
 The audit and the suggested steps triggered a series of changes in the company’s approach to email marketing which worked together to improve results.

 Email structure changes:

 - Reviewing the use of sensitive copy – for example, replacing ‘free’ in the subject lines and body copy with ‘complimentary’ and swapping characters such as £ and % with their word equivalent (‘pounds’ and ‘percent’).

 - Improved domain management for sender details, images and template hosting

 - Optimizing subject lines, text-to-image ratio, image alt text and send times

 - Refrain from using URLs as display text